neuromore/Doc/neuromoreStudio/Tutorial_Classifier.md

 **Input:** Signal Generator producing a sine wave with default parameters.
 (Frequency = 1 Hz, Amplitude = 1)

 Parameter, the multiplying factor for my amplifier system.
-In particular, the integer 3.
+For example, the integer 3.

 **Processing:** The processing logic.
 In this case, computing both an amplified (3x) version of the input and the RMS value of the signal.